Showing posts with label Bathsheba Syndrome. Show all posts

 The Bathsheba Syndrome is the term applied to a cluster of features representing an impaired ability to cope with success presumably, leading to ethical violations.
 The term was used in 1993 by Dean Ludwig and Clinton Longenecker (J Business Ethics).

-2. They had access to privileged information, people or objects (and presumably were not prepared to handle this privilege).
+2. They had access to privileged information, people or objects (and presumably were not prepared to adequately handle this privilege).

 3. They had increasing control over their organization's resources.

-For a longer commentary on Bathsheba Syndrome and leadership failure, see Donelson Forsyth, 2011.
+For a longer commentary on Bathsheba Syndrome and leadership failure, see Donelson Forsyth (2011).

 For a consideration of sexuality and morality in Christian cultures, see A House Divided